ajitrajasekharan/bert_mask/README.md

 We can use this for a variety of tasks
 * To fill in missing puncuations in a sentence.
 * To harvest phrases of a particular entity type (all phrases beloing to a particular entity type, are likely to share common neighbor terms in the top k neighbors in a sentence a term of that entity type occurs.
-* In general any task where the sentence context of a word/phrase taking would be useful.
+* In general any task where the sentence context of a word/phrase would be useful.

 # Install steps
 *Install pytorch first.
 This link (https://github.com/ajitrajasekharan/multi_gpu_test)   has installation instructions for pytorch